tankris/Java-Practice-Programs/README.md

 /leetCode
 - maxProfit : Find the best time to buy and sell a stock
 - twoSum : Return index of the elements in an array whose sum equals a target value

+/src
+- prog1 : Accept 2 numbers and swap them
+- prog2 : Accept an array of 10 elements and find the sum of the elements